-Professor Jacobsen has taught Advanced Civil Procedure II in the Integrated Trial Advocacy Program, Sports Law, Litigation Basics, a Seminar on Complex Civil Litigation, and a course on Interviewing, Counseling and Negotiation.
+Professor Jacobsen teaches Advanced Civil Procedure II in the Integrated Trial Advocacy Program, Sports Law, Litigation Basics, a Seminar on Complex Civil Litigation, and a course on Interviewing, Counseling and Negotiation.
 After several years as an Adjunct Professor, Mr. Jacobsen joined the faculty as a full-time Practice Professor of Law in 2011.

 Mr. Jacobsen is a cum laude graduate of the Villanova University School of Law, where he was the Managing Editor of the Villanova Law Review and was elected to the Order of the Coif.
 For 30 years, he was in private practice, concentrating in complex business and commercial litigation, including class actions on behalf of investors, consumers and victims of environmental disasters.
 Mr. Jacobsen’s full background can be found on his website at www.Jacobsenlaw-PA.com.